Holy Spirit: Comparative religion

 On the surface, the Holy Spirit appears to have an equivalent in non-Abrahamic Hellenistic mystery religions.
 These religions included a distinction between the spirit and psyche, which is also seen in the Pauline epistles.
 According to proponents of the History of religions school, the Christian concept of the Holy Spirit cannot be explained from Jewish ideas alone without reference to the Hellenistic religions.
-And according to theologian Erik Konsmo, the views "are so dissimilar that the only legitimate connection one can make is with the Greek term πνεῦμα [pneuma, Spirit] itself".
+But according to theologian Erik Konsmo, the views "are so dissimilar that the only legitimate connection one can make is with the Greek term πνεῦμα [pneuma, Spirit] itself".

 Another link with ancient Greek thought is the Stoic idea of the spirit as anima mundi – or world soul – that unites all people.
 Some believe that this can be seen in Paul's formulation of the concept of the Holy Spirit that unites Christians in Jesus Christ and love for one another, but Konsmo again thinks that this position is difficult to maintain.
 In his Introduction to the 1964 book Meditations, the Anglican priest Maxwell Staniforth wrote:

 Another Stoic concept which offered inspiration to the Church was that of "divine Spirit".
 Cleanthes, wishing to give more explicit meaning to Zeno's "creative fire", had been the first to hit upon the term pneuma, or "spirit", to describe it.
 Like fire, this intelligent "spirit" was imagined as a tenuous substance akin to a current of air or breath, but essentially possessing the quality of warmth; it was immanent in the universe as God, and in man as the soul and life-giving principle.
 Clearly it is not a long step from this to the "Holy Spirit" of Christian theology, the "Lord and Giver of life", visibly manifested as tongues of fire at Pentecost and ever since associated – in the Christian as in the Stoic mind – with the ideas of vital fire and beneficent warmth.